 Why use a reflective roof coating?

-Flat asphalt roofs reach up to 200 degrees Fahrenheit and absorb up to 70 percent of the solar heat blasting onto the building.
+On hot days, flat asphalt roofs reach up to 200 degrees Fahrenheit and absorb as much as 70 percent of the solar heat blasting onto the building.
 By contrast, the best reflective roof coatings reflect up to 80% of solar heat, and can reduce surface temperatures on a roof by 80 degrees.